Nomination Proposal to the CMA to Induct Gram Parsons Into the Country Music Hall of Fame

 who did and continues to is Gram Parsons.
 An excellent reference for this is

-the more than 12,000 signers on the List of Supporters and their comments.
+the List of Supporters with over 13,000 signers and their comments.

 I was amazed as someone who loved Gram’s music back when he was with us that

 so many, seemingly most, have discovered him recently

 and express their reverence for his music and